folkestad/Graph-Colouring-with-Evolutionary-Algorithms/README.md

-# Nature_Inspired_Computing
+# Graph-Colouring-with-Evolutionary-Algorithms
-Nature Inspired Algorithms programmed in Julia
+Evolutionary Algorithms programmed in Julia
-* Various nature inspired algorithms to solve problems in a paper
+* Various evolutionary algorithms to solve problems in a paper